MissKittin/server-admin-page-modules/README.md

 mobileview: v1.1 with animations, if you want v1, change `var useAnimations=true;` to `var useAnimations=false;`<br>
 fadeanimations: now doesn't blocking application in older browsers<br><br>

+# for developers
+if fadeanimations are enabled, window.onload and window.onbeforeunload is reserved only for this.<br><br>

 # screenshots
 storage<br>
 ![storage](https://github.com/MissKittin/server-admin-page-modules/blob/master/storage.png)<br><br>